ArnavSarin/Channel3/README.md

 - `GET /brands/{brand_id}/products?limit=100&offset=0` lists products for a brand.
 - `GET /products/{product_name}` returns one URL-encoded product name.

 The catalog is extracted in the background.
 You can wait for `/brands` to return information before running the UI.
+If brands returns [] the extraction is not completed.

 ## Frontend